serokell/blog-posts/existential-vs-universal-quantification/article.md

 ```

 The above are just two of many examples where `ExplicitForAll` is useful.
-Other extensions that somehow benefit from the usage of `ExplicitForAll` are `LiberalTypeSynonyms`, `RankNTypes`, and many more.
+Other extensions that benefit from the usage of `ExplicitForAll` are `LiberalTypeSynonyms`, `RankNTypes`, and many more.

 ## Existential quantification